Steps to Study Abroad

-- Utilize “advanced search” to compare program courses, dates, cost, and more!
+Tip: Utilize the “advanced search” to compare program courses, dates, costs, and more!

 Find Your University Park College Representative

-The Education Abroad Office encourages all students to contact the International Programs/Study Abroad coordinator in their respective college on the University Park campus while planning a study abroad program.
-These coordinators are excellent resources for students, and can help with the following:
+Education Abroad encourages all students to contact the international programs/study abroad coordinator in their respective college on the University Park campus while planning a study abroad program.
+These coordinators are an excellent resource for students and can help with the following:

 - Selecting a program that will fit with the student's academic plan

-- Locating programs, if any, that are tailored to the student's major
+- Identifying programs that are tailored to the student's major

 - Notifying the student of any college- or department-specific policies regarding study abroad